elephantscale/es-training-new/jenkins/slides/Jenkins_labs.md

 * Use the password you just copied to unlock Jenkins.
 Click **Save and Finish** to complete.

-* The next screen you will see is “Customize Jenkins” allowing you to select and install plugins.
+* The next screen you will see is "Customize Jenkins" allowing you to select and install plugins.
 Choose the option on the left, **Install suggested plugins**.

 * Pay attention to the plugins that are being installed.
 Then create the first user named **admin**.
 The password will also be **admin**.
 The user's name will be **MyAdmin** and you can enter any email address.